RyuKaSa/GL_UGE_Project/note.md

 # Features to Implement

- - C++ application with OpenGL 3+ (shaders, no fixed pipeline)
+ - C++ application with OpenGL 3+ (shaders, no fixed pipeline) ✅
+ - Windowed app with event loop ✅
+ - Must compile on Linux (no memory leaks, documented, uses Git). ❌ (MacOS, no Valgrind)
- - Loading/importing of geometry or .obj/.ply models
+ - Loading/importing of geometry or .obj/.ply models ✅
- - Skybox rendering (visible from anywhere, no ceiling)
+ - Skybox rendering (visible from anywhere, no ceiling) ✅
- - Two separate lighting/shader pipelines (one per room)
+ - Two separate lighting/shader pipelines (one per room) ✅
- - Animated object in at least one room
+ - Animated object in at least one room ✅
- - Mirror or transparency effect in one room
+ - Mirror or transparency effect in one room ✅
- - Room-specific lighting (lights in one room do not affect the other)
+ - Room-specific lighting (lights in one room do not affect the other) ❌
- - FPS camera with restricted vertical movement
+ - FPS camera with restricted vertical movement ✅
- - Collision detection for walls
+ - Collision detection for walls ✅

 # Conditions (Assignment Constraints)

 ## General Scene:

- - Two rooms connected by a passage, as per the floor plan (strict geometry).
+ - Two rooms connected by a passage, as per the floor plan (strict geometry). ✅
- - Minimum two “exhibit” objects in each room.
+ - Minimum two “exhibit” objects in each room. ❌
- - Skybox must be present (no ceilings).
+ - Skybox must be present (no ceilings). ✅
- - Must compile on Linux (no memory leaks, documented, uses Git).

 ## Room 1:

- - Uses a more “realistic” illumination model (e.g., Phong).
+ - Uses a more “realistic” illumination model (e.g., Phong). ✅
- - At least one textured object.
+ - At least one textured object. ✅
- - At least two lights (one movable), affecting only Room 1.
+ - At least two lights (one movable), ✅
+ - Lights affecting only Room 1. ❌
- - Contains the animated object.
+ - Contains the animated object. ✅
+ - One light can be switched on/off. ❌

 ## Room 2:

- - Uses a different illumination model (can be simpler).
+ - Uses a different illumination model (can be simpler). ✅
- - Must have at least one surface with transparency or mirror.
+ - Must have at least one surface with transparency or mirror. ✅ (transparency, no mirror)
- - Lights (if any) affect only Room 2.
+ - Lights (if any) affect only Room 2. ❌

+## Bonus:

+ - Shadows (main point light). ✅
+ - Normal maps. ✅
+ - Specular maps. ✅

 **Map:**

 ---